-As discussed in How do you organize the source code of your hardware project?, you can organize your VHDL files in many ways in Sigasi.
+As discussed in [how-do-you-organize-source-code-your-hardware-project], you can organize your VHDL files in many ways in Sigasi.
 The three recommended ways are:

 This article deals with the “one design – one folder” way of organizing

 a project.
 The basic idea is that all of the files for your new hardware

 design are in one folder on your hard drive.
 In addition to your own

 files, there might be some third party libraries that you need for your

 Let’s assume your file list looks something like this.
 You have a bunch of files in

 altera_mf library files that come with Altera Quartus.